Printing clean energy

 McCormick senior’s research opens door to new fuel cell fabrication techniques

-This is another in a series of Q&As profiling Northwestern undergraduate researchers.
+Part of a series of Q&As profiling Northwestern undergraduate researchers.

-EVANSTON, Ill. --- With 3-D printing changing the world, one Northwestern University undergraduate spent this past summer in the lab doing his part to use this exciting new technology to create efficient and economic energy.
+With 3-D printing changing the world, one Northwestern University undergraduate spent this past summer in the lab doing his part to use this exciting new technology to create efficient and economic energy.

 Nick Geisendorfer won an undergraduate research grant to employ 3-D printing technology to test the possibilities of making a particular kind of fuel cell more efficient and marketable.